 Lessons of the Past Teach Tolerance in the Present

-- Development of a comprehensive HEP curriculum for elementary to high school students
+• Developed a comprehensive curriculum for students from elementary to high schools.

-- Various literary and cultural outreach activities for all age groups
+• Organized many literary and cultural outreach activities for all age groups.